Vilnius: Demographics

-By the inter-war period, after the brief Polish–Lithuanian War and the annexation of the so-called Republic of Central Lithuania by Poland, the population became overwhelmingly Polish with very significant Jewish minority.
-Because of the annexation, the 1931 Polish census recorded only 0.8% Lithuanians.
+By the inter-war period, after the brief Polish–Lithuanian War and the annexation of the so-called Republic of Central Lithuania by Poland, the population became overwhelmingly Polish with very significant Jewish minority – the 1931 Polish census recorded 65.9% Poles (128,628 residents) and only 0.8% Lithuanians (1,579 residents) in the city of Vilnius.
+However, the German census of 1 January 1941 provided significantly different estimates of the ethnic composition of residents of the city of Vilnius: Poles (41.89%; 87,855 residents), Lithuanians (24.37%; 51,111 residents).
 After World War II, the number of ethnic Lithuanians in Vilnius rebounded; however, Lithuanization was soon replaced with Sovietization, and the population became a mix of Lithuanians, Russians and Poles.
 Following independence in 1990, for the first time in modern history Lithuanians became a clear majority, increasing to 63.2 percent in 2011 and 67.4 percent in 2021.

 Evolution

 Demographic evolution of Vilnius between 1766 and 2024:

 Economy

 Europa Tower, the tallest building in the Baltics, is a symbol of modern Vilnius.

-Vilnius is Lithuania's economic centre, with a per-capita GDP in the metropolitan area of almost €30,000.
+Vilnius is Lithuania's economic centre, with a per-capita GDP in the metropolitan area of over €40,000.
 The city's budget reached €1.0 billion in 2022.
-In the second quarter of 2024, the average monthly salary in Vilnius was €2,501.1 (gross) and €1,526.2 (net).
+The average monthly salary in Vilnius is € (gross) and € (net).

 The K29 business centre is the first office in the Baltic states to receive an excellent BREEAM rating.

 Lithuania's economic growth has been uneven, with GDP per capita at nearly 110 percent of the EU average in Vilnius but from 42 to 77 percent in other regions.
 The country's convergence is fuelled by two regions (Vilnius and Kaunas County) which produce 42 and 20 percent of the national GDP, respectively.
 From 2014 to 2016, the Vilnius region grew by 4.6 percent.

 The supply of new housing in Vilnius and its suburbs has reached post-recession highs, and the stock of unsold apartments in Lithuania's three largest cities has begun to increase since the beginning of 2017.
 Demand for housing is strong, fuelled by rising wages, benign financial conditions and positive expectations.
 In the first half of 2018, the number of monthly transactions was the highest since its 2007–2008 peak.
 Most foreign direct investment and productive public investment in Lithuania is concentrated on Vilnius and Kaunas.
 Vilnius Industrial Park, 18.5 kilometres from the city, is intended for commercial and industrial use.